South African Heraldry Website

 Kriel's arms (BoH 1990) suggested stylised cooling towers and electrical current ; the town is the site of a major power station.

-Kroonstad (by 1929, OFSPA 1967) is an important railway junction, hence the locomotive in its arms.
+Kroonstad (1905, OFSPA 1967) is an important railway junction, hence the locomotive in its arms.

 Sasolburg's arms (OFSPA 1962, BoH 1973) contained symbols of science and technology ; the town is the home of the state's oil-from-coal refinery.

 The bees in the Pretoria arms (CoA 1907, TPA 1953, BoH 1989) refer to industry in general.

 Both history and industry inspired the arms of Lüderitz (BoH 1971) in the former South West Africa : the padrao refers to 15th-century Portuguese explorers, and the diamond to mining.

 Homeland capitals : Bhisho - Mmabatho - Mthatha - Ulundi.

 The capitals of four of the former Black 'homelands' had arms.
 Those of Bhisho (BoH 1991) depicted the Ciskei's blue crane emblem.